Complete Guide to Safely Selling a House for Cash

 Are companies that buy houses for cash legit?

 Short answer: Yes, there are a number of legit home-buying companies, but you should always be mindful of scams.
-Reputable companies like Sundae can be a great resource for helping you sell your house to fully vetted marketplace of investors.
+We’ve all seen those “We buy ugly houses” signs, and it’s important to do your due diligence no matter who you’re working with.
+Reputable companies like Sundae can be a great resource for helping you sell your house to a fully trusted marketplace of investors.

 Who will purchase your home for cash?